SEARCHES FAMILY TREES MAILING LISTS MESSAGE BOARDS

 WHY I AM INTERESTED IN THIS FAMILY:

-Most of the above is supported by evidence and this web page is all about presenting what is known and what seems probable.
+All of the above is supported by evidence and this web page and those of the children are about presenting what is known and what seems probable.

 The image to the right is the 1773 marriage bann of Samuel Sayler and Margaret Jones.